Skip to content

 }'

-cURL -X POST -H 'Content-type: application/json' http://localhost:8882/indexes/my-first-index/documents -d '{
+curl -X POST -H 'Content-type: application/json' http://localhost:8882/indexes/my-first-index/documents -d '{

 "documents":[